-See, learn, act
+See, digest, act

 UI Design Principles